microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 dotnet add package Microsoft.ApplicationInsights.Profiler.AspNetCore
 ```

-_Notice: .NET Core 2.2 is **out of support**, it is recommended to migrate your project to .NET Core 3.1/6.0.
+_Notice: .NET Core 2.2 is **out of support**, it is recommended to migrate your project to .NET 6.x.
 Refer to [.NET Core](https://dotnet.microsoft.com/download/dotnet-core) page for details.
 If you have to stay on .NET Core 2.2 for now, please this specific version of [`Microsoft.ApplicationInsights.AspNetCore v2.14`](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore/2.14.0) alone with the profiler package._

 _Tips: Find official migration documentation [here](https://docs.microsoft.com/en-us/aspnet/core/migration/22-to-30?view=aspnetcore-3.1&tabs=visual-studio)._